Martin Bolland

-Martin Keith Bolland (born August 1956) is a British businessman, the chairman of Capita, and a co-founder and partner of Alchemy Partners.
+Martin Keith Bolland (born August 1956) is a British businessman, former chairman of Capita, and a co-founder and former partner of Alchemy Partners.

 Early life

 Martin Keith Bolland was born in August 1956.
 He has a bachelor's degree in Economics from Cambridge University.
 He is a chartered accountant.

 Career

-He is the chairman of Capita since January 2010, and chairman of QHotels.
-He is a co-founder and partner of Alchemy Partners.
+He was the chairman of Capita from January 2010 to December 2016, and chairman of many other private equity backed businesses.
+He was a co-founder and former partner of Alchemy Partners.